 Funding Physical Facilities and Information Technology Infrastructure

 The capital budget provides funding for the University’s physical facilities and information technology infrastructure.
-The fiscal 2021 budget is a conservative budget that reflects the University’s need to preserve liquidity during the COVID-19 pandemic.
-The budget focuses on the completion of six priority projects (detailed below) in addition to prioritizing campus infrastructure life/safety projects and required IT investments.
-All other capital initiatives have been postponed or significantly reduced until the financial situation stabilizes.
+The budget focuses on the completion of four priority projects (detailed below) in addition to prioritizing campus infrastructure life/safety projects and required IT investments.

-- 44% of capital expenditures will be for improvements to, or new construction of, academic facilities
+- 35% or $233 million of capital spending will be for improvements to, or new construction of, academic facilities

-- Spending for capital maintenance to keep all University buildings in good repair is included in the campus infrastructure category above, and totals $60 million dollars
+- Spending for capital replacement to keep all University buildings in good repair is included in the campus infrastructure category above, and totals $98 million

 - Student Housing and Student Services